 As such, paid royalty free music is, in fact, copyrighted music.
 Ironically enough, this is the opposite of what many people are looking for when they search for royalty free music.
 However, if you’re still with me and you actually are looking for royalty free music, I do have some suggestions.
 There are companies that offer huge selections of royalty free music that can be paid for individually or through a monthly subscription fee.
-Here’s a great list of royalty free music marketplaces and monthly subscriptions services that you can try out:
+We’ve taken the time to put together a list of the best royalty free music marketplaces, free royalty free music databases, and royalty free music monthly subscription services that you can try out.

 While we’re on the subject, did you know that many businesses pay streaming services like Soundtrack Your Brand, to play copyrighted music at their locations because it is considered a “public performance” of copyrighted songs.
 That’s right, when you visit to the mall, and hear your favorite song playing, know that even they have to navigate the same copyright laws that you’ve learned here.
 We do too, in fact.
 That said, I sincerely hope that you can go forth and confidently navigate the world of royalty free music, using the knowledge and tools you’ve gained from this article.

 We’ll go more in depth on the best places to find free, paid, and subscription royalty free music soon.
 Stay tuned!

 Do you have any other questions about royalty free music?
 Did the article help you out?
 Are there any places that you like to go to find royalty free music?
 Let us know below in the comments!